 Getting the most from EPP and EDR

-While small and mid-market organisations are increasingly turning to EDR technology for more advanced endpoint protection, many lack the resources to maximise the benefits of the technology.
-Utilising advanced EDR features such as forensic analysis, behavioural monitoring and artificial intelligence (AI) is labour and resource intensive, requiring the attention of dedicated security professionals.
+While small and mid-market organisations are increasingly turning to EDR technology for more advanced endpoint protection, many lack the resources to maximise its benefits.
+Utilising advanced EDR features such as forensic analysis, behavioural monitoring and artificial intelligence (AI) is labour and resource-intensive, demanding the attention of dedicated security professionals.

-A managed endpoint security service combines the latest technology, an around-the-clock team of certified CSOC experts and up-to-the-minute industry intelligence for a cost-effective monthly subscription.
+A managed endpoint security service combines the latest technology, an round-the-clock team of certified CSOC experts and up-to-the-minute threat intelligence for a cost-effective monthly subscription.
 Managed services can help reduce the day-to-day burden of monitoring and responding to alerts, enhance security orchestration and automation (SOAR) and improve threat hunting and incident response.

 We recommend that organisations currently utilising an EPP solution and aiming to improve threat hunting and incident response consult with their chosen vendor for insight into new planned features, as well as reviewing their in-house capabilities.
 This will ensure they can fully maximise the benefits of advanced EDR-type functionality.

 Why choose Kroll for endpoint security?

 Managed endpoint protection is a core function of Kroll Responder, our outcome-focused Managed Detection and Response (MDR) service that provides the frontline intelligence, high-fidelity detections and incident response support required to shut down threats across your organisation’s environments before they cause damage and disruption.

 Our expert team of SOC analysts, engineers and researchers possess a deep understanding of attacker tradecraft and utilise this insight, alongside the latest EPP and EDR technologies to hunt for, detect and respond to attacks, 24/7.
 We conduct over 3,000 incident response investigations a year, so we know what to look for and how to mitigate the risk of cyber-attacks.